By now, you probably know how beneficial Google ads can be for your business. But which ones should you focus on?

 How to set up a Google Shopping campaign

 01. Make sure you have a Google Merchant account.
 This is where Google will pull product data from.

-02. Select the countr(ies) where you sell and ship your products.
+02. Select the country(ies) where you sell and ship your products.

 03. (Optional) Apply the inventory filter to limit products you don’t want to advertise.
-Google will allow you to set specific criteria and only products that meet them all will be shown.
+Google will allow you to set specific criteria; only products that meet them will be shown.

-04. (Optional) If you have a physical store, you may want to turn on local inventory ads.
+04. (Optional) You may want to turn on local inventory ads if you have a physical store.
 This includes items you sell in-store.

 05. Determine your bidding strategy and daily budget.

 06. Set a schedule for your campaign, and remember to include an end date.